Love Will Always Win

 "Love Will Always Win" is a song written by Gordon Kennedy and Wayne Kirkpatrick.
-It was originally recorded by American singer Faith Hill for the international release of her 1998 album Faith, also titled Love Will Always Win.
-It was later recorded by American singers Garth Brooks and Trisha Yearwood for the former's The Lost Sessions, an album contained within his 2005 box set The Limited Series.
+It was originally recorded by American country music artist Faith Hill for the international release of her 1998 album Faith, also titled Love Will Always Win.
+The track was later recorded by American singers Garth Brooks and Trisha Yearwood.
+It was released on February 4, 2006, as the second and final single from Brooks' box set The Limited Series (2005).

 History

 Faith Hill cut the song in 1998 for the international release of her 1998 album Faith, produced by herself and Byron Gallimore.
-In 2005, Garth Brooks recorded the song as a duet with his wife, Trisha Yearwood, for the album The Lost Sessions, a compilation of new and previously-unreleased material within his 2005 box set The Limited Series.
+In 2005, Garth Brooks recorded the song as a duet with his wife, Trisha Yearwood, for the album The Lost Sessions, a compilation of new and previously unreleased material within his 2005 box set The Limited Series.
 Brooks and Yearwood performed the song on The Oprah Winfrey Show.
-Co-writers Gordon Kennedy and Wayne Kirkpatrick produced Brooks' and Yearwood's recording.
+Allen Reynolds, Brooks' longtime producer for two decades, produced their version of the song, although a review from Billboard magazine erroneously gave the production credit to the song's co-writers Gordon Kennedy and Wayne Kirkpatrick.